tim-one/tinyrand/README.md

  324409786, 1476451891, 1236111477, 2281477571, 616879951]
 ```

-You can also check these permuations:
+You can also check these permutations:

 ```python
 def drive(version, SEED):